JimJafar/blog-posts/js-oop-cheat-sheet/post.md

 console.log(ObjectLiteral.method()); // 42
 </pre>

-## Pseudo class with constructor and private members
+## Pseudo Class
-Useful if you need more than one similar objects that share some functionality
+Useful if you need more than one similar objects that share some functionality.
+This pattern attempts to mimic the way classes in other OOP languages like C#, Java etc. with constructors and private members.
+JavaScript does not support the traditional concept of classes (although the `class` keyword is being introduced in ES6) and instead uses prototypal inheritance.
+See the [Further Reading](#further) section below for more information.

 <pre lang="js" toggle="no">
 var PseudoClass = function(arg) {